mdmarek/anomalyzer/README.md

 ## Algorithms & Configuration

 Anomalyzer can be set to use multiple detectors at the same time.
-For example, by setting `AnomalyzerConf{ Methods: []string{"cdf", "fence", "magnitude"} }` all there algorithms would be used.
+For example, by setting `AnomalyzerConf{ Methods: []string{"cdf", "fence" } }` both algorithms would be used.

 Each test yields a probability of anomalous behavior, and the probabilities are then computed over a weighted mean to determine if the overall behavior is anomalous.
 Since a *probability* is returned, the user can determine the threshold for anomalous behavior for the application, whether at say 0.8 for general anomalous behavior or 0.95 for extreme anomalous behavior.